sanket2994/sht1x-library-Arduino/README.md

     Skip the CRC check.

-Note: Since this is a c library while including the header file in your code do it in: extern "c"{
+Note: Since this is a c library while including the header file in your code do it as follows: extern "c"{
     #include<sht11.h>
     }